STPI - Creative Workshop & Gallery: Activities

-STPI Gallery hosts exhibitions of works produced in the Creative Workshop and regularly participates in local and international art fairs.
+STPI hosts exhibitions of works produced in the Creative Workshop and regularly participates in local and international art fairs.
 The gallery holds 6-8 exhibitions a year, following successive artist collaborations, artist talks, panel discussions, regular docent-led tours, film screenings, performances and coffee & conversations.
 STPI organises print and papermaking workshops, guided tours, and an annual open house.

-The STPI Creative Workshop comprises facilities such with industry-grade print presses and a paper mill, as well as a team of print and papermakers.
+The STPI Workshop comprises facilities such with industry-grade print presses and a paper mill, as well as a team of print and papermakers.

 Techniques offered include: lithography, screen print. intaglio, and relief print.

 Annual special exhibitions

 The annual special exhibition is a yearly segment that presents works from the Singapore Art Museum Collection that were previously under the ownership of Kenneth E. Tyler, as well as various private collections and artist estates.